 You are not alone, according to the Gartner Group's research only one-third of all businesses successfully implement cross-selling 74% of companies online have tried to cross-sell, but up to 90% of them have failed to obtain satisfactory results.

 Find out why 90% of marketing strategists have failed and how to avoid it!
 Cross-selling is an important part of any Personalized Product business strategy.
 It involves offering customers additional products or services related to what they have already purchased, or the event and seasonality in order to increase customer satisfaction and loyalty.
-In order to successfully cross-sell, you must understand customers’ needs and develop an appropriate consumer understanding of your products and services in cross-selling proposals.
-This involves gathering data about customer preferences, analyzing customer behavior, and developing intuition strategies that will help them accept your offerings.
+In order to successfully cross-sell, you must understand customers' needs and develop an appropriate consumer understanding of your products and services in cross-selling proposals.
+This involves gathering data about customer preferences, analyzing customer behavior, and developing intuition strategies that will help them accept your offers.

 Are you losing out on your Personalized Photo Gift sales?

 Why do your cross-selling strategies fail?
 Because most cross-selling efforts are often pushed out without analysis and w/o objectives, either marketing or sales, so in one word we tend to "wing it."
 Cross-selling is doomed if implemented without consideration .
 You know your target buyers, but can you capture their attention with the right products and the right words?

 Cross-selling requires a great deal of skill and knowledge to do it well.
 To excel in cross-selling, companies must be able to identify customer needs accurately, use persuasive language and product offers customers will find attractive, and create a sense of urgency that will compel customers to act quickly.

 - – You need to select the audience, identifying personal preferences and what has value for them.

 - - You need to understand the motivating event or circumstance.
 A wedding requires a distinct perspective than an event like Xmas, a graduation or Father's Day.